pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

     If placing a product file into an S3 bucket manually, ensure that it has the proper file name format;
     opening bracket, the product slug, a single comma, the product's version, and finally, closing bracket.
+    There should be no spaces between the two brackets.
     For example, for a product with slug of `product-slug` and version of `1.1.1`:
     ```
     [product-slug,1.1.1]original-filename.pivotal